 All of the Triumph Tiger 900 models (the base model, the GT, GT Pro, Rally, and Rally Pro) are based on an an 888cc liquid-cooled 12-valve DOHC 3-cylinder (triple) engine.
 With a compression ratio of 12.27:1, it makes 70 kW (95.2 PS/93.9 bhp) at 8750 rpm, and peak torque of 87 Nm (64 ft-lb) at 7250 rpm.

 See below for a further description of the different models.

-This site has links to Amazon for things like oil and spark plugs from which we earn a commission (which unfortunately nobody can save, not even us).
-If you appreciate this work, then please use those links to buy your oil, spark plugs, etc.
+This site has links for things like oil and spark plugs from which we earn a commission (which unfortunately nobody can save, not even us).
+If you appreciate this work, then please use those links.
+Thanks!

-What you need to service the Triumph Tiger 900
+What you need to service the Triumph Tiger 900 range

 Aside from general motorcycle maintenance tools, he following is a list of tools and consumables that are recommended for the Triumph Tiger 900.

 |Part||Triumph Tiger 900 spec|

 |Engine Oil||The manual specifies “semi or fully synthetic 10W/40 or 10W/50 motorcycle engine oil which meets specification API SH (or higher) and JASO MA, such as Castrol Power 1 Racing 4T 10W-40 (fully synthetic) engine oil.”
 The recommended oil is not too expensive and many consider it worth it.|